ahmad8798/country-search-app/README.md

 ```

 **Description:**
+- The

-- The `useFilteredCountries` hook returns a filtered list of countries based on the selected region and search term.
+ `useFilteredCountries` hook takes a list of countries and filters it based on the selected region and search term.

 ## Helper Functions

 ### extractRegions

-Extracts a unique list of regions from an array of country objects.
+Extracts unique regions from a list of countries.

 **Parameters:**
-- `countries` (array): An array of country objects with a `region` property.
+- `countries` (array): The list of countries.

 **Returns:**
 - `array`: A list of unique regions.